 La Mirada, CA 90638

-24 hours per day, 7 days per wekk
+24 hours per day, 7 days per week

 All work related injuries or illnesses must be reported to Human Resources as soon as possible along with the required injury/illness report.
 Illnesses such as cold or flu are not covered under workers' compensation and injuries or illnesses taking place on lunch periods may not be covered.
 If a work injury or illness requires more than simple first aid, workers' compensation paperwork must be completed as soon as possible.
 The reported information will enable the university to review the circumstances surrounding the injury/illness, take corrective action, and where required, report recordable injuries and illnesses to OSHA.

-Biola workers' compensation carrier is a part of the Medical Provider Network (MPN).
-An injured employee needs to have an authorization slip and go to one of the facilities listed above for his/her first appointment.
-Employees are allowed to request a different doctor within the MPN after the initial doctor visit.
+Biola workers' compensation carrier is a part of the Medical Provider Network.
+An injured employee needs to have an authorization slip and go to one of the facilities listed above for his/her first visit to an urgent care medical facility.
+Employees are allowed to request a different doctor within the Medical Provider Network after the initial doctor visit.

-If an employee has pre-designated his/her own pysician for workers' compensation treatment, he/she can still go to one of the facilities listed above for treatement or to his/her own physician.
-In order for an employee to go to a pre-designated physician, he/she must first report to HR and have a doctor signed pre-designation form on file before the date of injury.
+If an employee has pre-designated his/her own physician for workers' compensation treatment, he/she can still go to one of the facilities listed above for treatement or to his/her own approved physician.
+In order for an employee to go to a pre-designated physician, he/she must first report to Biola's Human Resources and have a doctor signed pre-designation form on file in the Human Resources Department before the date of injury.